Newsletter Sign Up

 Doctors of Chiropractic must satisfy a demanding academic course that leads to a first professional degree requiring six academic years of study

-Chiropractors must meet stringent educational requirements, including approximately 600 hours of externship, which qualify them for licensure in all states and Canadian provinces.
+Chiropractors must meet stringent educational requirements, including approximately 600 hours of internship, which qualify them for licensure in all states and Canadian provinces.
 Chiropractors are required to pass stringent national board examinations as a prerequisite for licensure in most states.
 And, in most states, the Doctor of Chiropractic must stay abreast of the latest health care techniques by attending seminars and other special study programs.

 If you know others who are uninformed about a Chiropractor’s education, why not share this information with them!
 Remember that they too may benefit from today’s scientific Chiropractic care!